Unitary quantum matter-bounce in a universe with a positive cosmological constant: Results and discussions

 \section{Results and discussions}

-In this work, we have investigated a quantum cosmological model of a spatially flat FLRW universe containing pressureless dust and a cosmological constant, employing the Wheeler-DeWitt approach to quantum gravity~\cite{wheeler_superspace_nodate,dewitt_quantum_1967,Narlikar:1983lum}.
-We model the dust fluid using the Brown-Kucha\v{r} formalism \cite{brown_dust_1995} and adopted the unimodular approach to treat the cosmological constant as a dynamical variable, introducing a conjugate time parameter $\tl$ \cite{Unruh:1988in,Henneaux:1989zc}.
+In this work, we have investigated a quantum cosmological model of a spatially flat FLRW universe containing pressureless dust and a cosmological constant, employing the WDW approach to quantum gravity~\cite{wheeler_superspace_nodate,dewitt_quantum_1967,Narlikar:1983lum}.
+We modeled the dust fluid using the Brown-Kucha\v{r} formalism \cite{brown_dust_1995} and adopted the unimodular approach to treat the cosmological constant as a dynamical variable, introducing a conjugate time parameter $\tl$ \cite{Unruh:1988in,Henneaux:1989zc}.
 Owing to the inherent lack of a preferred time in quantum gravity, we employed a relational dynamics framework, allowing either the dust fluid's temporal variable ($\td$) or the unimodular variable $\tl$ to serve as a reference clock \cite{Isham:1992ms}.

-A central finding is that the quantum model for this system is exactly solvable due to a striking mathematical analogy with the quantum hydrogen atom.
+A central finding of this work is that the quantum model with unimodular time is exactly solvable due to a striking mathematical analogy with the quantum hydrogen atom.
 In this correspondence, the volume of the Universe maps to the atomic radial coordinate, the dust energy density parameter ($\rho_0$) to the electrostatic potential strength, and the cosmological constant ($\Lambda$) to the energy of the hydrogen atom.
 Consequently, states with a positive cosmological constant ($\Lambda > 0$) mirror the scattering states of a hydrogen atom, featuring a continuous spectrum.
-Conversely, a negative cosmological constant ($\Lambda < 0$) corresponds to the bound states, leading to a discrete spectrum for $\Lambda$.
-While both clock choices were considered, the unimodular dynamics framework (using $\tl$) was primarily adopted for detailed analysis, partly due to potential challenges in establishing straightforward eigenstate orthonormality with the dust clock.
-This paper has focused on investigating the resolution of the big bang singularity for the $\Lambda > 0$ sector, with the $\Lambda < 0$ case detailed in a companion paper \cite{QC-Letter}.
+While both clock choices were considered, the unimodular dynamics framework (using $\tl$) was primarily adopted for detailed analysis, partly due to potential challenges in establishing straightforward eigenstate orthonormality with the dust clock [see Appendix~\ref{Appendix_unimodular}].
+The earlier numerical analyses with dust clock choice \cite{Amemiya_2009,maeda_unitary_2015,Ali:2018vmt} show that the quantum model avoids the big bang singularity.